bol/bazel-demo/README.md

 $ bazel build //ijwb:ijwb_bazel_zip --define=ij_product=intellij-ue-2018.2
 ```

 When that is done, you are ready to import the project.
-Choose the root of the repository as the WORKSPACE and generate from the BUILD file located under **service/hello/BUILD**
+Choose the root of the repository as the WORKSPACE and generate from the BUILD file located under **service/user/BUILD**

-Now go change some code and see how it is magically deployed to the cluster.